joshuanoronha/joshuanoronha/README.md

   </a>
 </p>

-- 🔭 I’m currently working on creating a Serverless Backend System for 20,000 users
+- 🔭 I’m currently working on creating a variety of products to solve real world problems
 - 😎 I am looking into into **System Architecture, WASM and Svelte**
 - 🌍 I'm mostly active within the **Javascript Community**
 - ⚡️ Fun fact: I love eating 🫕